 Paul Linton

-I am a Presidential Scholar in Society and Neuroscience (2022-25) and a Fellow of the Italian Academy (2022-24) at Columbia University working on 3D vision, where I am affiliated with Niko Kriegeskorte's Visual Inference Lab at the Zuckerman Mind Brain Behavior Institute.
+I am also a Presidential Scholar in Society and Neuroscience at Columbia University, and an Affiliate of Niko Kriegeskorte's Visual Inference Lab at the Zuckerman Mind Brain Behavior Institute.

 I am the author of the book The Perception and Cognition of Visual Space (Palgrave, 2017), the organiser of the Royal Society meeting New Approaches to 3D Vision, and the lead editor of the accompanying Philosophical Transactions of the Royal Society B volume.